-Look At The Things!alternative hip hop alternative rock art pop art rock baroque pop burlesque chamber pop classical comedy dance pop electronica events experimental folk funk hard rock heavy metal heavy rock hip hop indie pop indie rap indie rock interviews jazz metal nerdcore new wave nu metal pop pop punk pop rock post-rock power pop progressive rock psychedelic rock punk R&B rap rock singer/songwriter synthpop techno tours / live shows
+Look At The Things!alternative hip hop alternative rock art pop art rock baroque pop burlesque chamber pop classical comedy dance pop electronica events experimental folk funk hard rock heavy metal heavy rock hip hop indie pop indie rap indie rock interviews jazz metal music nerdcore new wave nu metal podcasts pop pop punk pop rock post-rock power pop progressive rock psychedelic rock punk R&B rap rock singer/songwriter synthpop techno tours / live shows

 Four months into my tour of duty in Iraq, I received a care package from my twin brother, James.
 He and I have a tense love/hate relationship.
 Enclosed were a variety of CD’s.
 Now, here I am, four months in the shit, sick and tired of the sand, the sight and smell of the dead and dying, the constant threat of death/explosions/gunfire, and a feeling of being strung the fuck out.

 Have you ever been to a truly amazing concert and afterwards had trouble telling people why it was so amazing?
 The specific details fall away leaving only your adrenaline and your emotions.
 That’s why everyone wants pictures, to remember what happened.
 Most of the concerts I’ve ever been to have been fun—really, I can’t complain about any of them.
 I just have never danced as hard as I did on May 7th.